apizee/ApiRTC-ios/README.md

 ### Registration with external users management

-In order to start communicating with other users, UserAgent has to be registered on Apizee platform.
+In order to start communication with other users, UserAgent has to be registered on Apizee platform.
 ApiKey is used to isolate your project so you will be able to communicate with users that are registered with the same apiKey.

 ```
 ua = UserAgent(UserAgentOptions(uri: .apzkey("your_api_key")))`